bsjana007/facebook-video-downloader/README.md

 1. Enter the Facebook video URL when prompted.

-2. Select the desired resolution (if multiple options are available).
+2. Select the desired quality (if multiple options are available).

 3. The video will be downloaded to the specified folder in your project directory.